Download our fact sheets:

-Learn about the impact of the expansion of Medicaid, and current proposals to change the program, on all of California’s public health care systems.
+See the individual impact of the Medicaid expansion on each of California’s public health care systems:

 Alameda Health System

 Contra Costa Health Services

 UC Davis Health

 UC San Diego Health

 A repeal of the Medi-Cal expansion could result in California’s public health care systems losing $2.2 billion in revenue every year.

 The State of California estimates that the most recent per capita cap proposal would cost the state $5.3 billion in revenue by year ten, a cost that would continue to grow.